webfactorymk/ng-wf-timetable/projects/ng-wf-timetable/README.md

-# WfTimetable

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 # NG WF Timetable

 NgWf timetable is an Angular2+ library for showing time-based schedules in different locations in a timetable format where every schedule has a location and may contain events.